Rose in Vale Country House Hotel: Early residents

-Thomas Nankivell (1707-1777) who made substantial additions to the house in 1761, was a wealthy landowner.
+Thomas Nankivell (1707–1777), who made substantial additions to the house in 1761, was a wealthy landowner.
 His Will revealed that he owned numerous properties.
-He was born in 1707, in St Agnes.
+He was born in 1707 in St Agnes.
 His father was Benjamin Nankivell (1681-1759).
-He also owned a large number of properties some of which Thomas inherited when his father died in 1759.
-In 1738, Thomas married Mary Giddy (1711-1809), the daughter of John Giddy of Kea.
+He also owned many properties some of which Thomas inherited when his father died in 1759.
+In 1738, Thomas married Mary Giddy (1711–1809), the daughter of John Giddy of Kea.
 The couple had ten children.

 The family befriended the famous artist John Opie when he was young and encouraged him in his work.
-Out of gratitude for their assistance Opie painted Joyce Townsend who was one of their daughters.
-She was a local beauty who was said to possess “great sweetness and animation”.
+Out of gratitude for their assistance, Opie painted Joyce Townsend, who was one of their daughters.
+She was a local beauty who was said to possess "great sweetness and animation".

-Elizabeth who was another of Thomas’s daughters married in 1763 John James.
-Their son John James (1770-1719), who was a solicitor in Truro inherited Rose in Vale after his grandfather Thomas Nankivell died in 1777.
-The famous surveyor Sir Henry James who was his son was born at Rose in Vale in 1803.
+Elizabeth, who was another of Thomas’s daughters, married in 1763 John James.
+Their son John James (1770–1719), a solicitor in Truro, inherited Rose in Vale after his grandfather Thomas Nankivell died in 1777.
+John's son, the famous surveyor Sir Henry James, RE, was born at Rose in Vale in 1803.

-In 1804, John advertised for sale all of his property.
-Rose in Vale was included in the advertisement and was described as a “dwelling house consisting of a drawing room, a dining room and parlour.
-Also a hall, kitchen, laundry and pantry with back kitchen and suitable offices and eight bedrooms.
-At this time the house was rented by the Rev James Bennetto and it was he who bought the property and lived there until his death in 1818.
+In 1804, John advertised the sale of all of his property.
+Rose in Vale was included in the advertisement and was described as a "dwelling house consisting of a drawing room, a dining room and parlour.
+Also, there is a hall, kitchen, laundry, and pantry with a back kitchen, suitable offices, and eight bedrooms."
+At this time, Rev James Bennetto rented the house, bought the property, and lived there until he died in 1818.

-The Rev James Bennetto (1752-1818) was born in 1752 in St Stephen-in-Brannel, Cornwall.
-He was educated at the University of Oxford and in 1793 was appointed as Vicar of Perranzabuloe and St Agnes.
-In 1795, he married Elizabeth Southerd (1770-1865).
+The Rev James Bennetto (1752–1818) was born in 1752 in St Stephen-in-Brannel, Cornwall.
+He was educated at the University of Oxford, and in 1793, was appointed as Vicar of Perranzabuloe and St Agnes.
+In 1795, he married Elizabeth Southerd (1770–1865).
 The couple had six children.
-In 1818 James died and the house was advertised for sale.
+In 1818, James died, and the house was advertised for sale.

-Captain John Oates (1768-1855) became the owner soon after this.
+Captain John Oates (1768–1855) became the owner soon after this.
 He was living there by 1828, as his father’s burial notice records that he died aged 90 at Rose in Vale in 1828.
-Captain Oates was the owner of the Great Wheal Leisure Copper Mine at Perranporth.
+Captain Oates owned the Great Wheal Leisure Copper Mine at Perranporth.
 He was also involved in other mines.
-There is an account of how in the early 1830s Captain Oates and his co-adventurers sank a shaft at Wheal Leisure Mine and "upon the shaft was put a steam engine and water wheel to drain the lodes."
+In the early 1830s Captain Oates and his co-adventurers sank a shaft at Wheal Leisure Mine and "upon the shaft was put a steam engine and water wheel to drain the lodes."

 In 1796, he married Joan Cowlin (sometimes called Cowling).
 The couple had no children.
-John became very wealthy and purchased a large number of properties in the area.
-Because of his wealth he gave generously to the poor by setting up numerous funds to assist them.
+John became very wealthy and purchased many properties in the area.
+Because of his wealth, he generously gave the poor numerous funds to assist them.
 Joan died in 1850 and he died in 1855.
-As he had no children he left Rose in Vale to his wife’s nephew Richard Cowling.
+As he had no children, he left Rose in Vale to his wife’s nephew, Richard Cowling.